Tanaum/Stock-Inventory-Management-API/README.md

    pip install pymongo
    ```
 3. In place of `os.getenv("MONGO_URI")` paste your MongoDB URI.
-4. Add some data into your collection (by either using MongoDB Atlas or Python)
+4. Add some data into your collection (by either using MongoDB Atlas or Python).
+It must have the following field names: _id (INT), Price, Flagged (BOOLEAN), ItemName (STR).
 5. Run `main.py`, copy the URL in the terminal and paste it in Postman.

+Fun facts:
+1. I coded all of this in less than 10 hours!
+2. It was inspired by an example given in my O Levels CS textbook.